-While we got a sneak peak of President Trump’s proposed infrastructure plan back in January, on Feb.
+While we got a sneak peek of President Trump’s proposed infrastructure plan back in January, on Feb.
 12, 2018, we got the full outline of the President’s plan.
 Combined with the President’s budget, which was released the same day, it has become clear where the White House’s focus, in terms of an infrastructure plan, has been directed.

 The plan released by the White House focuses on four primary funding objectives for building infrastructure: incentive grants, rural infrastructure grants, transformative projects, and current program reforms.
 Additionally, the plan contains an added workforce development component to address the potential employment needs associated with increased infrastructure investment.
 The plan calls for an investment by the federal government of $200 billion which will, once leveraged with additional financing mechanisms, provide at least $1 trillion in infrastructure investment.